-The CAREERS program serves refugees and immigrants looking to establish a career in the U.S. The program helps refugees and immigrants working for the first time in their lives or those who have international education or an established career in their home country.
+The CAREERS program serves refugees and immigrants entering a career pathway for the first time and those who have international education or had an established career in their home country.
 Career Navigators and Career Coaches help participants set career goals based on their skills and interests and take the steps to achieve them.
 CAREERS meet-ups provide an opportunity for participants to network while also learning about topics related to education and employment practices in the U.S., community resources, and other integration-related topics.
 CAREERS participants may be eligible for scholarships to support activities related to their career goals, including funding for training, academic evaluations, exam/licensing fees, and tools/supplies for school/work.
 Note: The minimum requirement for program eligibility is that participants must have legal work authorization, but other factors may impact eligibility.
-To learn more or to determine if you are eligible, please contact immigrant.services@emilygriffith.edu.
+To learn more or to determine if you are eligible, please contact immigrantservices@emilyariffith.edu.